laminas/laminas-mvc/docs/book/intro.md

 from the modules themselves.
 How do we get that information and aggregate it, then?

-The answer is via zend-modulemanager.
+The answer is via laminas-modulemanager.
 This component allows you to specify what modules the application will use; it then locates each module and initializes it.
 Module classes can tie into various listeners in order to provide configuration, services, listeners, and more to the application.
 Sounds